jameslabocki/migrate/README.md

 You should be able to access RHVM at the FQDN you specified.
 From here, you can add the hosts and storage to your Red Hat Virtualization Manager.

+I plan to add the instructions for VMware vSphere and CloudForms soon to complete the environment setup.